Casiville Bullard House: History

 Soon after, Bullard purchased land at 1282 Folsom Street in the Como Heights neighborhood of Saint Paul.
 His family lived in a tent on the property while he built a wooden house, which was under construction no later than 1904.
 Bullard worked on this house at night after he had completed his workday, often with his wife holding a kerosene lamp to provide light.

 Bullard was a card-carrying member of the Bricklayers Local #1, which was highly unusual for an African American of his time.
 He likely became a member in Tennessee and received a traveling card to join the local union in Saint Paul when he moved to the city.
 This membership made him eligible for unionized work, which made up the bulk of significant construction work done in St. Paul in the early 20th century.

-Bullard was sought after for his skills, since it was rare to find a laborer proficient at both brick and stone work.
-He was part of the team that built many significant buildings in Saint Paul such as the Federal Courts Building (now the Landmark Center), the Cathedral of Saint Paul, the Minnesota Governor's Residence, Saint Paul Union Depot, and the Highland Park Tower.
+Bullard was part of the team that built many significant buildings in Saint Paul such as the Federal Courts Building (now the Landmark Center), the Cathedral of Saint Paul, the Minnesota Governor's Residence, Saint Paul Union Depot, and the Highland Park Tower.

 Bullard had a reputation as an expert in his field, and he applied all of his skills, including carpentry, to this, his family's second home, which he built of brick at 1282 Folsom Street in 1909.
 The house has two stories in an American Foursquare design, a front and back porch, and a bay window.
 Other windows in the house held decorative stained glass.
 Bullard also built this house in the evenings after work.

 The Bullard family, numbering twelve by 1917, lived in the brick house on Folsom Street until 1919, when they moved to another, larger property a few blocks away.
 Casiville Bullard lived in three other homes before his death on June 1, 1959.